elenajusto/g071rb_libopencm3_sensor-testing/README.md

 - Figure out how to use the USART peripheral
 - Enable its operation with libopencm3
 - Send test messages back to host from the microcontroller

+## USART Notes
+- The STM32G071RB has access to the following USART peripherals:
+-- USART1 - Full
+-- USART2 - Full
+-- USART3 - Basic
+-- USART4 - BASIC
+-- LPUART1 - LP

+For purposes of this project I will only be using USART1.

+- The STM32G071RB USART pins are as follows:
+-- USART_RX
+-- USART_TX
+-- USART_CTS
+-- USART_RTS
+-- USART_DE
+-- USART_CK
+-- USAT_NSS

+Since I am only interested in sending basic text messages to the host PC, I will focus only on USART_RX and USART_TX.
+Where:
+- USART_RX: Input
+- USART_TX: Output